| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 straight away with the risk assessment and the FTEC recruitment team will then confirm

-clearance. - Checks on overseas applicants
+- Checks on overseas applicants

 Individuals who have lived or worked outside the UK must undergo the same checks as all